Digital Nomad Exchange

 When we asked people what advice they would give someone preparing to move to Canada, they said:

-"Plan ahead and make sure you find a place to live BEFORE coming here, there is a major housing shortage in Ottawa as of Aug 23rd 2002..," explained one person living in Ottawa, Canada.
+"Plan ahead and make sure you find a place to live BEFORE coming here, there is a major housing shortage in Ottawa as of Aug 23rd 2002..," explained one expat living in Ottawa, Canada.

 Get Quote